DataBiosphere/job-manager/README.md

   ```
   jmui_1        | webpack: Compiled successfully.
   ```
-- Make sure that your backend (eg the Cromwell service or dsub) is ready to receive query requests.
+- Make sure that your Cromwell backend is ready to receive query requests.
 - Navigate to http://localhost:4200.

 #### Notes